Azna526/Fake-News-Detection/README.md

 🤝 Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

-yaml
-Copy code

----

-Would you like me to **generate the actual `README.md` file** for you right now so you can just commit it to your repo?